 - The covers of the fourth novel and seventh and eigth comics each give away a different twist of the story.

-- Main character Mac's death towards the end of Chapter One of Antlers Colorado is immediately spoiled for anyone who starts Chapter Two out of context, or looks at almost any illustrations of Mac from after that update.
+- Main character Mac's death towards the end of Chapter One of Antlers, Colorado is immediately spoiled for anyone who starts Chapter 2 out of context, or looks at almost any illustrations of Mac from after that update.

 - This is poked fun at by After Hours, when Soren blurts out "I'm glad Dumbledore died!"
 Cue a background character reading Harry Potter And The Halfblood Prince turning around and complaining.